c0deritter/knight-orm/README.md

 })
 ```

-Now, when you store a knight, the ORM will also store the castle.
-When you load the knight and you explictely declared it, the ORM will also load the castle into the `livesInCastle` property.
+Now, when you store a `Knight` instance, the ORM will also store the `Castle` instance.
+When you load a `Knight` and you explictely declared it, the ORM will also load the related `Castle` instance into the `livesInCastle` property.

 ```typescript
 orm.store(queryFn, knight)